dell/csm-docs/content/docs/installation/test/powerflex.md

 **Steps**

 1. Navigate to the test/helm directory, which contains the `starttest.sh` and the _2vols_ directories.
 This directory contains a simple Helm chart that will deploy a pod that uses two PowerFlex volumes.
-*NOTE:* Helm tests are designed assuming users are using the default _storageclass_ names (_vxflexos_ and _vxflexos-xfs_).
-If your _storageclass_ names differ from the default values, such as when deploying with the Dell CSI Operator, please update the templates in 2vols accordingly (located in `test/helm/2vols/templates` directory).
+*NOTE:* Helm tests are designed assuming users are using the _storageclass_ names (_vxflexos_ and _vxflexos-xfs_).
+If your _storageclass_ names differ from these values, please update the templates in 2vols accordingly (located in `test/helm/2vols/templates` directory).
 You can use `kubectl get sc` to check for the _storageclass_ names.
 2. Run `sh starttest.sh 2vols` to deploy the pod.
 You should see the following:
 ```
 Normal Pulled  38s kubelet, k8s113a-10-247-102-215.lss.emc.com Successfully pulled image "docker.io/centos:latest"